chrisf/recipes-backend/README.md

 # Running

-There is a docker-compose included, run `docker-compose up -d` to bring up all dependencies for the backend.
+There is a docker-compose included, run `docker-compose up -d` to bring up the postgres db

+`npm run dev` to run the Apollo Server

-There is a separate frontend project [here](there)
+There is a separate frontend project [here](https://github.com/chrisf/recipes-frontend)